 1) Do Not Take Practice Exams

 The US Customs Broker’s license exam requires high reading comprehension skills and excellent time management.

-Specifically, there 80 questions and you have four and a half hours to get it done.
+Specifically, there are 80 questions and you have four and a half hours to get it done.
 My Marshall University math tells me you have about three and a half minutes per question.
 Taking multiple practice tests hones the critical skill of sorting out the information within the passage question meant to debase you from the core regulatory matter at hand.

 If you want to pass this exam, you must take no less than five and preferably 10 timed practice tests from start to finish.
-While you can start with just practice questions here and there, you must practice start to finish with all 80 questions while being timed at four and a half hours.
+While you can start with just practice questions here and there, you must practice starting to finish with all 80 questions while being timed at four and a half hours.

-With that much practice you’ll develop the ability to skim the questions first and reread as needed.
+With that much practice, you’ll develop the ability to skim the questions first and reread them as needed.
 Exam Takers who don’t correctly practice, run into difficulty because they read each passage too closely multiple tries and lose track of time.
 You simply cannot afford to end up reading many of the passage questions three to four times.

-By using the skimming technique and becoming familiar with what 3.375 minutes feels like and you will develop logical patterns with a comfort level to allow great time management.
+By using the skimming technique and becoming familiar with what 3.375 minutes feel like and you will develop logical patterns with a comfort level to allow great time management.

 2) Obsess About Indexing Your Tariff Book and 19 CFR